Ms. Josephine Bush

 Rickey Clark

-Edgefield SC- Funeral Services for Mr. Rickey Clark will be held 12:00 pm Wednesday, February 19, 2025 at Amos and Sons Funeral Home, Johnston, SC with the Elder George Gore, Officiating.
+Edgefield, SC- Funeral Services for Mr. Rickey Clark will be held 12:00 pm Wednesday, February 19, 2025 at Amos and Sons Funeral Home, Johnston, SC with the Elder George Gore, Officiating.

 Viewing will be 11:am-5:00 pm Tuesday, February 18, 2025 at the Amos and Sons Funeral Home, Johnston SC.